Best electric blankets – our top picks to keep you warm in winter

 Energy Helpline tested a 60 watt and a 70 watt blanket for seven hours a night over six months, which is as much as you’re likely to use the blanket for.
 The annual cost for the 60 watt was £14.60 (8p a night) and £16.42 for the 70 watt – (9p a night).
 This is about the same cost as leaving the landing light on.

-1. Dreamland Cotton Heated Mattress protector – best for a quick heat-up time
+1. Dreamland Cotton Heated Mattress protector – best electric blanket for a quick heat-up time

 This economical electric blanket from Dreamland costs as little as 1p per night to run for seven hours.
-It fits like an elasticated fitted sheet, so it is really easy to throw on your bed and hugs the mattress really well with a generous 38cm deep skirt.
+It fits like an elasticated fitted sheet, so it is really easy to throw on your bed.
+It hugs the mattress really well with a generous 38cm deep skirt.
 Made from 200-thread-count cotton, it is soft to the touch, breathable, and the deep quilted finish makes it feel all the more luxurious.

-The pièce de résistance is the addition of dual controls so you and your partner can pick your own setting – or if they’re ever away you only need to heat up your own side of the bed.
+The pièce de résistance is the addition of dual controls so you and your partner can pick your own setting.
+If they’re ever away you only need to heat up your own side of the bed.
 It features a very handy ‘Ready For Bed’ five-minute pre-heat button.
 Turn this on before you clean your teeth, wash your face etc, and by the time you’re prepped for bed it will be ready for you.

-In addition, it comes with a choice of five different heat settings which you can select for just 1 hour as you nod off, or it can stay on all night for nine hours.
+In addition, it comes with a choice of five different heat settings which you can select for just 1 hour as you nod off.
+It can even stay on all night, for nine hours.
 After your chosen time, it automatically shuts off.

 If you do opt for the all-night setting, it cleverly detects and responds to any temperature changes whilst you sleep.
 Available in all sizes from single through to super king with dual controls available from the double size up.
-Can be washed at 40 °C and tumble dried on a low setting.
+This electric blanket can be washed at 40 °C and tumble dried on a low setting.

 Ideal Home’s rating: 5 out of 5 stars